 Familial Mediterranean fever (FMF; phenotype Mendelian Inheritance in Man number 249100) is part of the currently expanding family of auto-inflammatory disorders.The disease originated over 2000 years ago in western Asia and spread to the Mediterranean basin and the rest of the globe with the advent of extensive global migration.
 First classified as a clinical disease by Siegal in 1949, this genetic disorder of specific populations has both clinical and genetic definitions.

-The clinical definition is recurrent self-limiting attacks of fever, severe abdominal pain, arthralgias or monoarthritis, pleurisy, or an erysipeloid rash on one ankle or foot, typically lasting 24 to 72 hours.
-FMF mainly affects populations from the Mediterranean basin, especially people of Arabian, Turkish, Sephardic Jewish, and Armenian ancestry, in whom the disease is relatively frequent.
+The clinical definition is recurrent self-limiting attacks of fever, severe abdominal pain, arthralgias or monoarthritis, pleurisy, or an erysipeloid rash on one ankle or foot, typically lasting 24-72 hours.
+FMF mainly affects populations from the Mediterranean basin, especially people of Arab, Turkish, Sephardic Jewish, and Armenian ancestry, in whom the disease is relatively frequent.
 For the majority of patients, the first clinical signs appear during childhood.

 The genetic definition is disease caused by Mendelian-recessive inheritance due to mutations in the Mediterranean fever (MEFV) gene coding for a protein named marenostrin/pyrin.
-MEFV gene analysis is the only objective tool that confirms FMF.
+MEFV gene analysis is the only objective tool that confirms the diagnosis of FMF.
 However, MEFV carriers sometimes present with FMF-like disease.
-Indeed, mutation analysis in a large series showed that up to 30% of clinical FMF patients had a single mutated allele only in the MEFV gene.
+Mutation analysis in a large series showed that up to 30% of clinical FMF patients had a single mutated allele only in the MEFV gene.
 The reason FMF carriers may express symptoms is still unclear.
 Therefore, the diagnosis remains predominantly clinical because mutations cannot always be identified on both alleles, even after complete gene analysis.

 FMF's major complication is systemic secondary amyloidosis.
 This can readily be prevented by colchicine prophylaxis, which explains the need for prompt and accurate diagnosis.